How many emails do you read per day? For some people, that answer is a dozen. For others, it could be a hundred or more.

 A few of those same sites now offer users a new opportunity for making money: when you’ve run out of surveys, can’t face another movie trailer, and have no receipts because you’re doing a no-spend challenge, you can get paid to read emails.

 Why Do Companies Pay You for Reading Emails?

 The paid emails contain ads for various products and services.
-Sometimes opening and reading the email is all that’s required, and other times you’re prompted to answer a short survey (in order to verify that you actually read it), or carry out some other easy action.
+Sometimes opening and reading the email is all that’s required, and other times you’re prompted to answer a short survey (in order to verify that you actually read it), or carry out some other simple task/easy action.

 Most of the time, there’s also an incentive for completing a more desirable action, such as signing up for trial offers or purchasing the advertised product/service.

 How Much Money Can You Make From Reading Emails?